Dark Mode Light Mode

 Because they opened their doors to outsiders, many Yezidis dressed in local attire and posed for photos.
 The photo below is one of the most extraordinary photos I’ve taken during my two years in Iraqi Kurdistan.

-Somehow when I look into her eyes I can see a sense of unfamilierdness.
-It’s like she has no clue what the ouside world is like and thourhg my lens, though my own eyes that come from a completey diferent world, we connect for that very short moment which I luckily captured on camera.
-I’ll never for get this moment.
+It’s like she has no clue what the outside world is like and through my lens, though my own eyes that come from a completely different world, we connect for that very short moment which I luckily captured on camera.
+I’ll never forget this moment.
 Not only the people but also the surroundings and location was extraordinary.

 Lalish yazidi iraq kurdistan temple religious group middle east lalish temple 10 copyright www.
 Moving jack.
 Com • lalish

-The Oddest Location in northern Iraq
+The Oddest Location in Northern Iraq

 What was even more mind-blowing is that below the main temple, the walls of the tunnels were all covered in tar, black tar with prints of hands on it…